derickson/gen-ai-search-studygroup/class/week01/README.md

 With this done, from here on out any terminal or tool using these environments will install and use libraries from the env first rather than global saving us lots of frustration with incompatible versions of libraries.

-When you are done and don't want to use a virtual environment any more, close the termainal or use the deactivate command
+When you are done and don't want to use a virtual environment anymore, close the terminal or use the deactivate command

 ```bash
 deactivate
 ```

-If you have multiple version of Python installed on your machine and you want your python environment to use a specific version read the following to learn how that works
+If you have multiple versions of Python installed on your machine and you want your Python environment to use a specific version read the following to learn how that works

 https://stackoverflow.com/questions/1534210/use-different-python-version-with-virtualenv

 ### What about conda?

-There is a data science project called conda that does a lot of what venv does package management for multiple languages used in data science, including Python, simulataneousy.
-If you know what you are doing, by all means use conda.
+There is a data science project called conda that does a lot of what venv does package management for multiple languages used in data science, including Python, simultaneously.
+If you know what you are doing, by all means, use conda.

 ## Step 4 - using pip

 Once we have activated our Python virtual environment it is now safe to start installing libraries.
-Pip comes with python and is the main package installer.
+Pip comes with Python and is the main package installer.

 try the following